 A freelance CV should be bang up-to-date and focus clearly on latest relevant work assignments and achievements.
 The client who wants you to promote gaming software does not need to know that you spent 6 months starting a children's clothing shop.

 Include only your latest and best work.
-Ensure you understand the agency and role you are put forward to and make sure your portfolio is clearly labelled with your details and those of your agent.
+Ensure you understand the agency and role you are put forward to and make sure your portfolio is clearly labelled with your details and those of your consultant.

 Collect them wherever you go.
 Your agent will advise you on how best to use them.